salsita/inStyle/README.md

 # inStyle

 `inStyle` is a realistic, app-friendly methodology coupled with a unique system of describing elements by intuitively nesting all their relevant style properties, whether they are to be modified by a parent state, class, attribute, media query or else.

-Where other methodologies struggle to reflect the cold hard reality of CSS authoring, `inStyle` goes straight for the source.
-The ultimate ableism for code structure and readability, currently available in SASS (Stylus version coming).
+Where other methodologies struggle to reflect the cold hard reality of CSS authoring _(IMO)_, `inStyle` goes straight to adressing the CSS source needs.
+A privileged ableism for code structure and readability, currently available in SASS (Stylus version coming).

 ## Methodology

 _Optional, but recommended.
-The `inStyle` component is usable alone in SASS._
+The inStyle component is usable standalone._

 Use both native and custom elements for your abstract components.